philc/book-notes/business/paul graham essays.md

   * "One YC founder told me that if he were a first-time founder again he'd 'leave ideas that are up-front capital intensive to founders with established reputations'" so that there's less pressure in the fundraising stage.
+* Before the Startup (Oct 2024)
+  * "One of the advantages of having kids is that when you have to give advice, you can ask yourself 'what would I tell my own kids?'"
+  * The mechanics of startups are counterintuitive, and for this reason one is prone to ignore good advice.
+    * However, one's instincts about people are still trustworthy.
+But founders don't heed them enough.
+Don't overlook a feeling that someone is slippery or uncommitted.
+  * "Starting a startup is where gaming the system stops working."
+  * "Startups are as impersonal as physics."
+  * About Mark Zuckerberg: "Success has taken a lot of the serendipity out of his life.
+Facebook is running him as much as he's running Facebook.
+And while it can be very cool to be in the grip of a project you consider your life's work, there are advantages to serendipity too, especially early in life.
+Among other things it gives you more options to choose your life's work from."
+  * "So how do you turn your mind into the type that startup ideas form in unconsciously?
+(1) Learn a lot about things that matter, then (2) work on problems that interest you (3) with people you like and respect."
+  * "If you think of technology as something that's spreading like a sort of fractal stain, every moving point on the edge represents an interesting problem.
+So one guaranteed way to turn your mind into the type that has good startup ideas is to get yourself to the leading edge of some technology -- to cause yourself, as Paul Buchheit put it, to 'live in the future.'"
+  * "At its best, starting a startup is merely an ulterior motive for curiosity."
+* The Fatal Pinch (Dec 2014)
+  * The fatal pinch is having months of runway left, and no other way to survive than to raise more money.
+  * How do you avoid it?
+"Y Combinator tells founders who raise money to act as if it's the last they'll ever get.
+Because of the self-reinforcing nature of this situation works the other way
+    too: the less you need further investment, the easier it is to get."
+  * "If you change your sales conversations just a little from 'do you want to buy our product?' to 'what do you need that you'd pay a lot for?' you may find it's suddenly a lot easier to extract money from customers."
+  * "As you dive into individual users' needs, keep your eyes open for narrow openings that have wide vistas beyond."
+* How you know (Dec 2014)
+  * On the influence of books on the mind: "Your mind is like a compiled program you've lost the source of.
+It works, but you don't know why."
+  * "Reading and experience are usually 'compiled' at the time they happen, using the state of your brain at that time.
+The same book would get compiled differently at different points in your life.
+Which means it is very much worth reading important books multiple times.'"
+* How to be an expert in a changing world (Dec 2014)
+  * "Have an explicit belief in change.
+People who fall victim to a monotonically increasing confidence in their opinions are implicitly concluding the world is static.
+If you consciously remind yourself it isn't, you start to look for change."
+  * "It seems to me that beliefs about the future are so rarely correct that they usually aren't worth the extra rigidity they impose, and that the best strategy is simply to be aggressively open-minded."
+  * "In many fields a year of focused work plus caring a lot would be enough" to be a practical expert.
+* What doesn't seem like work?
+(Jan 2015)
+  * "[My father] told me that what he really liked was solving problems.
+To me the exercises at the end of each chapter in a math textbook represent work, or at best a way to reinforce what you learned in that chapter.
+To him the problems were the reward."
+(That's awesome).
+  * "He said that as soon as he got a new textbook he'd immediately work out all the problems -- to the slight annoyance of his teacher, since the class was supposed to work through the book gradually."
+* Default alive or default dead?
+(Oct 2015)
+  * (Great essay.)
+  * "The large staffs or successful startups are probably more the effect of growth than the cause."
+* Write like you talk (Oct 2015)
+  * "Written language is more complex [than spoken language], which makes it more work to read.
+It's also more formal nd distant, which gives the reader's attention permission to drift.
+But perhaps worst of all, the complex sentences and fancy words give you, the writer, the false impression that you're saying more than you actually are."
+  * "If you simply manage to write in spoken language, you'll be ahead of 95% of writers.
+And it's so easy to do: just don't let a sentence through unless it's the way you'd say it to a friend."

 * How to do great work (Jul 2023)
   * "There's a kind of excited curiosity that's both the engine and the rudder of great work.
 It